Welcome! We're so happy you found us. And that you are interested in yoga.

 We teach based on the principles of Pralaya Yoga.
 This type of yoga was created by Robert Boustany, and it's based on the idea that balancing your joints will create an optimal flow of energy through your body.
 This balance can be created by combining two elements, which are releasing connective tissue and strengthening weak muscles.
 For example: when your hamstring (muscle in the back of the upper leg) is tight, most types of yoga will focus on stretching this muscle.
 In Pralaya Yoga we believe that it's better to strengthen quadriceps (muscle in the front of the upper leg), so that the hamstring is given more space to relax and will automatically become less tight.
 This tactic can be used anywhere in the body.

 All of our teachers teach based on the core values of Pralaya Yoga.
 Would you like to know more about this type of yoga?
 Join our specific Pralaya yoga class.
-Also, at the time Robert Boustany is teaching his Pralaya yoga training every Friday evening from 19u00 to 21u00 online.
-You can attend this training as a workshop as well.
+Currently, Robert is teaching an online Pralaya-based Ashtanga class in which you will dive a lot deeper into this amazing form of yoga.